rullo24/Nest/README.md

 ## Features

-**Streamlined Simplicity, Enhanced Power**: Drawing on insights from diverse Windows file explorer alternatives, Nest delivers a user-friendly design that seamlessly balances simplicity with advanced functionality.
-As an open-source solution, Nest fills a crucial niche, offering scalability and versatility to cater to the needs of both casual users and power users.
+- **Streamlined Simplicity, Enhanced Power**: Drawing on insights from diverse Windows file explorer alternatives, Nest delivers a user-friendly design that seamlessly balances simplicity with advanced functionality.

 - **Custom Shortcuts:** Tailor your navigation with personalised shortcuts for quick access to frequently used directories.

+- **Advanced File Search**: Nest boasts an inbuilt file system searcher that scans the entire system using indexing, offering vastly improved search speeds compared to File Explorer.

+- **Open-Source Flexibility**: Nest sets itself apart by being an open-source solution, providing transparency and the opportunity for community-driven innovation.

 - **FTP Client:** Easily connect to remote servers using the built-in FTP client, allowing you to manage files both locally and on external servers.